shelleyolivia/learn-tutorials/mirror/07-transfer-nft.md

 # Step 7: Transferring an NFT

 ## Steps
-* Create a TransferNFTForm component.
-* This component has one input field for the address of recipient.
-* Create a handleSubmit method.
+* Update a handleSubmit method of components/TransferNFTForm.
 In it first we need to getSigner and associate it with smart contract and then call `transferFrom` method passing in owner address, recipient address and tokenId we want to transfer.

 ## [Concept 1]